Harishrawal2/Harishrawal2/README.md

 # Hi there, I'm Harish 👋

-I'm a Full Stack Developer with 2 years of experience specializing in React.js and 6 months of experience in Node.js development.
+I'm a Full Stack Developer with 1.6 years of experience specializing in React.js and Node.js development.
 I love building web applications that solve real-world problems.

 - 🔭 I’m currently working on a Serviots Technology.
 - 🌱 I’m currently learning DSA and System Design.